lee212/simpleazure/docs/index.rst

 to Azure Container Service cluster with a DC/OS orchestrator (i.e.
 `101-acs-dcos
 <https://github.com/Azure/azure-quickstart-templates/tree/master/101-acs-dcos>`_).
-You can import, export, search, modify, review and deploy Templates using Simple Azure and get information about deployed services in resource groups.
+You can import, export, search, modify, review and deploy these templates using Simple Azure and get information about deployed services in resource groups.
 Initial scripts or automation tools can be triggered after a completion of deployements therefore your software stacks and applications are installed and